Lake Rotomā crash: Māori Wardens spend night at scene

 Two wardens spent 15 hours at the lake from 5.30pm, until police divers retrieved two bodies and the vehicle was pulled out on Sunday.

-Kawerau Māori Wardens chairwoman Alex Walker and Tāneatua Māori Warden and First Security guard Rawinia Teepa volunteered to be a "comforting presence in sad moments" at the scene, despite the fact temperatures dipped below that night.
+Kawerau Māori Wardens chairwoman Alex Walker and Tāneatua Māori Warden and First Security guard Rawinia Teepa volunteered to be a "comforting presence in sad moments" at the scene, despite the fact temperatures plummeted that night.

-"Though they [the dead] were submerged underwater, we as Māori make sure that they are accompanied ...
+"We as Māori make sure that they (the deceased) are accompanied ...
 And that's where we Māori Wardens come in, working beside the police, because the police have other places and other work duties to go to.

 "We were there as overnight security, just making sure everything was okay."